Dr Georgios KaragiannisMD PhD FESC FHFA

 For his academic and clinical work, Dr Karagiannis been awarded fellowship of the European Society of Cardiology and fellowship of the European Heart Failure Association.

-Dr Karagiannis currently works as a consultant cardiologist at the transplant department of Harefield Hospital and in the cardiology department at nearby Hillingdon Hospital.
+Since 2013, Dr Karagiannis has worked as a consultant cardiologist at the transplant department of Harefield Hospital.
+He also works in the cardiology department at nearby Hillingdon Hospital.

 Dr Georgios Karagiannis has extensive experience in general and acute cardiology with a specialist interest in: